What is Value Added Tax (VAT)?

 In Switzerland, the following tax rates apply from 1 January 2018 for sales that are not excluded or exempt from the tax (including exports):

 Today, VAT is the most important source of receipts for the Confederation.
-Current figures can be found here.
+Current figures can be found here (in german).